kdaniek/AFM_SPA/README.md

 - view list (and details) of available treatments / rooms / employees
 - add treatments / rooms to the cart (and remove items from the cart)
-- select date of arrival and departure
+- select dates of arrival and departure
 - check requirements for a strong password

 ## Instalation
 1. npm install
 2. npm run start:db, npm run start: app
-3. App will run at localhost:1234
+3. app will run at localhost:1234

 ## Technologies